SFDC-Assets/PSA-SAMGov-Flow-Integration/README.md

 4. Click the + under the start element and then click Screen to add a new screen element to the canvas and give the screen a label and API name
 5. Drag and drop a Text component onto the screen which will hold our cage code and give it a label and API name and then click Done
 6. Click the + under the screen element you just added and choose Subflow to add an autolaunched flow action to the canvas
-7. Search for "SAM.gov" to find the SAM.gov Entity Search - Cage Code flow included in the package, click it, and give it a label and API name.
+7. Search for "SAM.gov" to find the SAM.gov Entity Search - CAGE Code flow included in the package, click it, and give it a label and API name.
 Click the cageCode toggle to include our input value and, in the lookup box, choose the screen element from before and then the text component for our cage code
 8. Click the + under the subflow element and then click Decision to add conditional logic to your flow and give it a label and API name
     1. Add a label and API name for a 'successful' outcome.
 The example flow returns not only the results from the API callout, but a boolean value of true if it receives a [200 response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)
     2. Leave the condition requirements as All conditions are met and, in the Resource lookup box, choose the Outputs from the subflow, then the samGovCalloutSuccess value